Cowboys & Indians

 He smirked a little, "Your eldest daughter has your eyes."

 "Ah yes, dear Slinky; such a sweet child but unfortunately spoiled rotten.
-So hard to deny them anything when one is so rich; please be seated," she said standing by the mantelpiece.
+So hard to deny them anything when one is so rich; please be seated," she said

 Jones resumed his previous position and took a sip of his beer.